s-zeid/note-tab/README.md

 A recent version of a modern web browser is required.
 [Firefox](https://www.mozilla.org/firefox/) is recommended.

 Simply go to <https://note-tab.bnay.me/>.
-You can also clone the Git repository and run it locally.

 To save a note to the location bar, either click on `#` at the top-right or press Ctrl+Enter/Command+Enter.
 (If the note's title is focused, you can simply press Enter.)

+You can also clone the Git repository and run the app locally.
+However, that requires you to use a local Web server instead of the file: URL scheme.

 License and Privacy